 - Line a baking sheet with parchment paper or aluminum foil.
 Lay the ribs on the baking sheet, the meat side facing up.
 Brush on the reserved excess marinade and continue to cook in the oven for 20 minutes.
 Remove from heat and slice.
 Serve immediately.

 **Helpful tips and common mistakes

-The best part of preparing these spicy Korean pork ribs is that the majority of the time is spent waiting.
-Start by preparing the marinade for the ribs.
-Gochujang is a Korean chili paste that can be a little sweet, savory and spicy all at the same time.
-Gochugaru is Korean chili flakes similar to red chili flakes.
+Ribs take a long time to prepare.
+To remedy, that, we're going to use the instant pot to cut that time from 6 hours to 2.
+First, prepare the marinade for the ribs.
+Gochujang is a Korean chili paste that can be a little sweet, savory and spicy all at the same time and gochugaru is Korean chili flakes similar to red chili flakes.
 To keep the recipe true to its form, do not substitute these ingredients for other chili pastes or chili flakes.